VictoriaMetrics/vmctl/README.md

   max time: 1582409128139 (2020-02-22T22:05:28Z);
   samples: 32549106;
   series: 27289.
-Filter is not taken into account for series and samples numbers.
 Found 14 blocks to import.
 Continue?
 [Y/n] y
 14 / 14 [-------------------------------------------------------------------------------------------] 100.00% 0 p/s
 2020/02/23 15:50:03 Import finished!